 Another temple makes this list of Must-See Sights in Beautiful Bali, this time it’s the Besakih Temple, famous for its breath-taking scenery, rice paddies and backdrop of rolling hills and mountains.

-As Bali’s ‘Mother Temple’, Besakih is the country’s largest and holiest temples, being crowned as such 1,000 years ago.
+As Bali’s ‘Mother Temple’, Besakih is the country’s largest and holiest temples.
 It’s on the southwestern slopes of Mount Agung and features a number of other temples in its immediate surroundings (86 to be precise!).
 Again, if you’ll be travelling some distance to visit the Besakih, Bluebird taxis are your friend.

 Ubud Monkey Forest